omeka/omeka-s/README.md

 ### Updating from GitHub

 1. `git pull` as usual.
 Before the official release, latest code will be on branch 'develop'.
-2. From the Omeka S root directory, run `ant install-deps` to make sure dependencies are up to date.
+2. From the Omeka S root directory, run `gulp deps` to make sure dependencies are up to date.
 3. Compare changes in `/config/local.config.php` and `/config/local.config.php.dist`.
 Some default configurations might have changed, so you might need to reconcile changes to the distributed configuration with your local configuration (e.g., a path to PHP specific to your server, dev mode settings, etc.)
 4. In your web browser, go to your site and run any migrations that are needed.